Sumangali (1965 film): Plot

 Prof. Viswam lives with his mother, Visalakshamma & sister, Uma.
 He got a post in a renowned college owned by Srihari Rao.
 His daughter Sarada is a student of Viswam who admires his ideologies, and they fall in love.
-Srihari Rao opposes it since he fixes Sarada's alliance with his nephew Shekar.
-She knits Viswam against her father's wish, making Shekar quit and become a wanderer as he has endeared Sarada since childhood.
+Srihari Rao opposes it since he has fixed Sarada's alliance with his nephew Shekar.
+She marries Viswam against her father's wish, making Shekar quit and become a wanderer as he has loved Sarada since childhood.
 Soon, Viswam reaches his hometown and picks up a new job, and when the couple dreams about a happy married life, things get shattered.
-Viswam meets with an accident in which he becomes impotent.
+Viswam meets an accident in which he becomes impotent.
 Now, Sarada's life is subliminal, but she stands up with courage and protects her husband with celibacy.
 Parallelly, Shekar lands where he is acquainted with Viswam being unbeknownst.
 Distressed, Viswam is not able to tolerate the torture faced by Sarada, so he attempts suicide when Shekar rescues him and gives him a piece of advice to remarriage his wife.
 At that moment, Viswam relaxed, accepted his mother, and became aware of Shekar & Sarada's relationship.
 Hence, he convinces him too, which devoted Sarada denies when Viswam compels her.
 During the time of the wedding, Sarada takes poison, declaring the Indian women's devotion to nuptials.
 Finally, the movie ends with Sarada departing in the lap of Viswam.